-A more realistic assessment of hatchery supplementation can be modeled using "discounts" of hatchery spawners based on the number of returning adults and the number of NOR smolts produced in the next generation (e.g., (Milot et al. 2013).
+A more realistic assessment of hatchery supplementation can be modeled using "discounts" of hatchery spawners based on the number of returning adults and the number of NOR smolts produced in the next generation (e.g., Milot et al. 2013).
 We can place these effects into 3 categories:

 - 1. Gen1 Adult Production: Hatchery production of returning adults can be directly discounted for lower smolt-adult return ratios using a simple multiplier of adults/smolt. - Gen2 Smolt Production: Incorporation of next generation effects (genetic domestication of hatchery spawners, poor choice of spawning site, concentration near release point) can also be visualized as a simple multiplier of hatchery recruits to express HOR recruits in terms of "NOR equivalents". - 3.
-GenX+ Smolt and Adult Production: Ongoing selection for traits that offer an advantage in hatchery environments (e.g., boldness; Biro et al. 2006; Biro and Post 2008; Biro and Stamps 2008; Thompson et al. 2018) but a disadvantage in a wild environment will depend on the relative strength of selection in the two environments and the proportion of the gene pool that is recycled through the hatchery (see section "Hypothesis G2: Domestication Selection: Maladaptation of HOR fish after release into the natural environment leads to reduced survival, growth or reproduction in HOR (and NOR after HOR-NOR interbreeding).
-Selection for traits that were beneficial in the hatchery environment reduce maximum recruits produced per spawner in adult HOR spawning naturally (and in NOR fish after HOR-NOR interbreeding).
+GenX+ Smolt and Adult Production: Ongoing selection for traits that offer an advantage in hatchery environments (e.g., boldness; Biro et al. 2006; Biro and Post 2008; Biro and Stamps 2008; Thompson et al. 2018) but a disadvantage in a wild environment will depend on the relative strength of selection in the two environments and the proportion of the gene pool that is recycled through the hatchery (see section "Hypothesis G2: Domestication Selection").
 These effects are easier to model in a time-series framework, rather than a single generation.
 The relevant parameters involve estimating heritability and relative fitness that are notoriously difficult to estimate.